nichia/nichia.github.io/_posts/2018-07-14-sinatra_recipe_box.markdown

 permalink:  sinatra_recipe_box
 ---

-Yes! another project completed... after some thoughts, I've decided to create a Recipe sharing system.
+Yes!
+Another project completed.
+After some thought, I decided to create a Recipe sharing system.

-Here's the steps taken to complete this project.
+Here are the steps taken to complete this project.

 1. Create a new repository on GitHub for Sinatra Application name “sinatra-recipe-box”